5-cell: Geodesics and rotations

-The 5-cell has only digon and monogon central planes through vertices, no two of which are orthogonal.
+The 5-cell has only digon central planes through vertices.
 It has 10 digon central planes, where each vertex pair is an edge, not an axis, of the 5-cell.
-The characteristic isoclinic rotation of the 5-cell has, as invariant planes, one of those 10 digon planes and its completely orthogonal central plane, a 0-gon plane which intersects no 5-cell vertices.
-Its great circle is the central axis of the 5-cell's zig-zag Petrie pentagon.
+Each digon plane is orthogonal to 3 others, but completely orthogonal to none of them.
+The characteristic isoclinic rotation of the 5-cell has, as pairs of invariant planes, those 10 digon planes and their completely orthogonal central planes, which are 0-gon planes which intersect no vertices of the 5-cell.